-As of February 17, 2015, we had outstanding 32,036,276 common units, 14,048,588 subordinated units, a 1.7% general partner interest ("General Partner Interest") and IDRs.
-As of February 17, 2015, USA Compression Holdings, LLC owned approximately 17.3% of our outstanding common units and 100% of our subordinated units.
-Our general partner currently owns a 1.7% general partner interest in us and all of our IDRs.
-As discussed below under "Selected Information from Our Partnership Agreement- General Partner Interest and IDRs," the IDRs represent the right to receive increasing percentages, up to a maximum of 48%, of the cash we distribute from operating surplus (as defined below) in excess of \$0.4888 per unit per quarter.
+As of February 9, 2016, we had outstanding 38,556,245 common units, 14,048,588 subordinated units, a 1.46% general partner interest ("General Partner Interest") and the IDRs.
+USA Compression Holdings owns a 100% membership interest in our general partner.
+As of February 9, 2016, USA Compression Holdings owned approximately 19% of our outstanding common units and 100% of our subordinated units, all of which will convert to common units on February 16, 2016 upon the payment of our quarterly distribution on February 12, 2016.
+Our general partner currently owns the General Partner Interest in us and all of the IDRs.
+As discussed below under "Selected Information from Our Partnership Agreement-General Partner Interest and IDRs," the IDRs represent the right to receive increasing percentages, up to a maximum of 48%, of the cash we distribute from operating surplus (as defined below) in excess of \$0.4888 per unit per quarter.
 Our common units, which represent limited partner interests in us, are listed on the New York Stock Exchange ("NYSE") under the symbol "USAC."

 The following table sets forth high and low sales prices per common unit and cash distributions per common unit to common unitholders for the periods indicated.
-The last reported sales price for our common units on February 17, 2015, was \$19.15.
+The last reported sales price for our common units on February 9, 2016, was \$8.25.